binfalse/binfalse.de/_comments/2010/07/11/microscope-puzzle-2010-07-12-00-58-40.md

 ---
-name: 'Christoph R.'
+date: '2010-07-12 00:58:40'
 link: ''
-date: '2010-07-12 00:58:40'
-comment: "hoping to break the record......\n\nV - pencil\nL - sugar (could also be salt, but than it would be unfair ^^)\n\nall of other pics i am not allowed to solve :(\n\n<strong>And 2 beers for Christoph R.!
-Maybe we'll meet tomorrow for having some drinks? :P</strong>"
+name: Christoph R.
 post_id: /2010/07/11/microscope-puzzle
 ---

+hoping to break the record......

+V - pencil
+L - sugar (could also be salt, but than it would be unfair ^^)

+all of other pics i am not allowed to solve :(

+<strong>And 2 beers for Christoph R.!
+Maybe we'll meet tomorrow for having some drinks? :P</strong>